QWhisperAR/.github/profile/README.md

 * **Blur the lines between reality:** Experience AR seamlessly blended with your real-world surroundings, creating a truly immersive and interactive environment.
 * **Unleash your imagination:** Utilize ChatGPT's creative potential to dynamically shape the game world, generate quests, and personalize your gameplay experience.

-* **Utilising AR technology:** By leveraging ChatGPT's unique abilities, we aim to unlock a new era of AR gaming where narrative and real-world interaction intertwine in unprecedented ways.
-* **Unparalleled immersion:** Imagine having conversations with characters that feel real, solving puzzles that adapt to your choices, and exploring an AR world that responds to your actions.
-* **Empowering creativity:** Players will have the power to shape their own gameplay journey through their natural language interactions, blurring the lines between player and storyteller.

 **People:**

 - [Arimuon](https://github.com/Arimuon)
 - [GergoEB](https://github.com/GergoEB)
 - [Cactus Rick](https://github.com/Cactus-Rick)
 - [RJsupreme](https://github.com/RJsupreme)

+**Advantages:**

+* **Utilising AR technology:** By leveraging ChatGPT's unique abilities, we aim to unlock a new era of AR gaming where narrative and real-world interaction intertwine in unprecedented ways.
+* **Unparalleled immersion:** Imagine having conversations with characters that feel real, solving puzzles that adapt to your choices, and exploring an AR world that responds to your actions.
+* **Empowering creativity:** Players will have the power to shape their own gameplay journey through their natural language interactions, blurring the lines between player and storyteller.

 **Target Audience:**